 - 50 random fields, which provides a popular statistical model to represent stochastic phenomena in engineering, spatial analysis, and geostatistics (e.g., kriging interpolation) (Cressie, 1993; Schabenberger and Gotway, 2004).
+They have also been employed in glaciology in a number of studies including Isaac et al. (2015), Babaniyi et al. (2021) and Brinkerhoff (2021).
 Gaussian random fields are entirely defined by their mean, or trend function, and their covariance function.
-The mean function is typically used to capture the dependance of a stochastic phenomenon at large scales while the covariance function specifies the spatial dependency between pairs of locations.
-Among the families of covariance functions, we focus on the Matérn family which provides a - 55 popular and practical choice to represent spatial correlations in geostatistics due to its high flexibility (Stein, 1999).
+The mean function is typically used to capture the dependance of a stochastic phenomenon at large scales while the covariance function specifies the spatial - 55 dependency between pairs of locations.
+Among the families of covariance functions, we focus on the Matérn family which provides a popular and practical choice to represent spatial correlations in geostatistics due to its high flexibility (Stein, 1999).
 In particular, the Matérn family involves a set of parameters that control the correlation length and smoothness of the realizations of the random field.